-If actual operating costs for 2011 are below projection, this goal may be reached.
-The use of debt service to help fund the Capital needs of the system must be carefully controlled so that it will not impact the future operating needs of the Authority.
+If actual operating costs for 2012 remain steady, this goal will continue to be reached.
+The use of debt service to help fund the Capital needs of the Authority must be carefully controlled so that it will not impact the future operating needs.